agility/agilitycms-nuxtjs-starter/README.md

-# Agility CMS & Nuxt.js Starter
+# Agility CMS & Nuxt.js Starter!!!

 This is sample Nuxt.js starter site that uses Agility CMS and aims to be a foundation for building websites using Nuxt.js and Agility CMS.